monijaman/CI-CD/README.md

 Scroll down to Bucket policy section.

-Click “Edit” (or “Add policy” if none exists).
+Click “Edit” (or “Add policy” if none exists)..

 Paste your policy below (replacing your-bucket-name with your actual bucket name):

 ```json

 {
   "Version": "2012-10-17",